zendtech/zend-server-php-buildpack-bluemix/README.md

 12. If you chose to save the manifest in the previous steps, then you can issue the `cf push` command to udpate your application code in the future.

 # Using an External Database Service
 It is possible to bind an external database to the Zend Server app as a "user-provided" service.
 Doing so will enable persistence, session clustering, and more.
+To bind an external database:

 1. Run `cf create-service`.
 2. As a service type select "user-provided".
 3. Enter a friendly name for the service.